 Burmese Ox Cart Prow Decorations

-Travel for work and pleasure was by ox cart in Burma & other South East Asian countries for centuries.
+Travel for work and pleasure was by ox cart in Burma & other Southeast Asian countries for centuries.
 Festival carts were always decorated elaborately.
 Ox Cart races have also been a beloved sport.
-Burma has a long tradition of decorating their bullock carts in wonderful sculpture that reflects their culture and mythology.
-Most carts would have a folk art carving attached to the prow of the cart.
+Burma has a long tradition of decorating its bullock carts with wonderful sculpture that reflects its culture and mythology.
+Most carts would have folk-art carving attached to the prow of the cart.
 The purpose of these teak carvings was the protection of the cart's passengers as well as being a pointer, responsible for guiding the cart.
 Some were very simple in design, others extremely intricate.
 Typically they were hand-painted in bright colors, matching the colorful painting of the carts themselves.

 When I first started importing from Asia, I would see ox carts on the streets along with bicycles, motorcycles & cars, but now 37 years later, they are now in the past.
 I collected these ox cart prow ornaments over these many years.
 They are now rare and the delight of many collectors.